 Clothing size range: over 70 sizes available

-Store location and shipping: new york, USA.
+Store location and shipping: New York, USA.
 International shipping is not available

 They also conserve water by treating and recycling their wastewater.
 Warp+Weft jeans do not undergo bleaching, rather they are processed using Dry Ozone technology.

-The family-owned sustainable fashion brand states clearly its commitment to maintaining positive working conditions and paying fair wages.
+The family-owned sustainable fashion brand clearly states its commitment to maintaining positive working conditions and paying fair wages.

 For: women